About the K-9 Detail

 The K-9 Units responded to nearly 200 requests for deployment in 2020 from Boerne Police officers, as well as state and county partner agencies, resulting in 70 arrests.
 The detail conducts K-9 handling demonstrations for local community groups, educational institutions, and other organizations throughout the year.

-K-9 Tucker and Officer Moncada
+K-9 Tucker and Corporal Moncada

-Senior Officer Pedro Moncada is the handler for K-9 Tucker, a female Belgian Malinois that joined the department in 2017.
+Corporal Pedro Moncada is the handler for K-9 Tucker, a female Belgian Malinois that joined the department in 2017.
 Senior Officer Moncada and Tucker spend countless hours training in group settings and independently, even on their days off.
 Their work has led to the seizures of firearms and harmful narcotics such as methamphetamine, cocaine, and heroin.

-K-9 Emma and Officer Goudreau
+K-9 Emma and Corporal Goudreau

 K-9 Training Facility